 Confidence Power Plus

-To keep the treadmill as small as possible the belt is 14” (W) by 38.5” (L) which is probably large enough for most walkers, but might be too small for jogging.
+The belt is 14” wide by 38.5” long which is probably large and wide enough for most walkers, but might be too small for joggers.

-- The treadmill weighs 53 pounds which make it easy to fold, unfold and roll away.
+- It weighs 53 pounds which makes it easy to fold, unfold and roll away.

-- The relatively compact size makes it a good choice for small spaces.
+- The relatively small design makes it a good choice for small spaces.

 - Some users might want more features because it’s a pretty basic model.